China's ZTE first-quarter profit triples; meets estimate

 HONG KONG ZTE Corp, China's second-biggest telecommunications equipment maker, said first-quarter profit matched its estimate after benefiting from the country's introduction of fourth-generation mobile networks.

-Net profit rose 204 percent to 622.2 million yuan $100.01 million (59.45 million pounds) in January-March compared with an estimated range of 425 million yuan to 637 million yuan, the Shenzhen-based company said on Thursday.
+Net profit rose 204 percent to 622.2 million yuan ($100.01 million) in January-March compared with an estimated range of 425 million yuan to 637 million yuan, the Shenzhen-based company said on Thursday.

 Operating revenue rose 5.5 percent from a year earlier to 19.05 billion yuan.